covalenthq/covalent-docs/content/en/docs/project-showcase/dex/on-spiritswap-docs.md

 ## Details
-Here is a breakdown of the the specific endpoints used to build the SpiritSwap analytics page:
+Here is a breakdown of the the specific API endpoints that are used, or can be used, to build the SpiritSwap analytics page:

 ![SpiritSwap analytics](/static/images/project-showcase/spiritswap/spiritswap-analytics.png)